 If a flaming hot sauce of death isn't really appealing to you, check out my Asian Hot Sauce instead.
-It a great all purpose sauce for Asian food or pizza, similar in heat to sriracha.
+It a great all-purpose sauce for Asian food or pizza, similar in heat to sriracha.

-To bottle this sauce you will want to purchase 5 oz woozy bottles and caps.
+To bottle this sauce you will want to purchase 5 oz woozy bottles and caps (affiliate link).
 Sanitize the bottles by heating them in boiling water, wash the caps to ensure they are clean, then fill with the sauce when it is heated to 180+ degrees.
 Flip the bottles upside down, and let stand inverted for 5 minutes to sanitize the caps.

 - 11 ripe Ghost peppers

-- 1 whole onion
+- 1 medium onion